Thank you for wanting to make a difference in your community!

 What can I do to help?

 As a volunteer, you can get involved in many different activities.
-All relevant training and support will be given and we also can offer a free Coventry College qualification in Level 1 in Advice and Guidance.
+We will give you all relevant training and support and we can also offer a free Level 1 Advice and Guidance qualification from Coventry College.

 Money Advice Support